Experienced Albany Podiatry Malpractice Attorney

 Serving Victims in Albany, Saratoga, Troy, Schenectady and all of Upstate New York

 Podiatrists are foot doctors – they specialize in conditions of the feet, ankles, and nearby areas.
 A podiatrist may treat anything from an ingrown toenail to fallen arches (“flat feet”).
 Unfortunately, malpractice is not uncommon.
 However, it can be challenging to win a malpractice claim against a stingy insurance company or a stubborn doctor concerned about his reputation.
-If you have suffered an injury due to Medical Malpractice don’t hesitate call a knowledgeable Albany Podiatry Malpractice Attorney to discuss your case.
+If you have suffered an injury due to Medical Malpractice don’t hesitate to call a knowledgeable Albany Podiatry Malpractice Attorney to discuss your case.

 There are about 14,000 podiatrists in the U.S. Podiatrists do not hold MDs.
 A qualified podiatrist must have graduated from one of seven podiatric medicine schools in the U.S. that offer four-year degrees that are similar to an MD degree but more specialized.
 In New York, podiatrists are required to undergo one year of post-graduate hospital training after graduation.